Morocco boy found dead after days-long rescue operation | DW | 05.02.2022

 Thousands took to social media to express their solidarity for the boy and his family, with the Arabic hashtag #SaveRayan trending for hours in Morocco and North Africa.

 The well narrows as it descends from a 45 centimeter (18 inches) diameter at the top.
-Rescuers were not able to go down themselves to retrieve the child.
+Rescuers were not able to go down themselves to retrieve the child because of the limited space.

 A massive trench had to be cut in the hill next to the well.
 By Saturday morning, rescuers were digging horizontally toward the well and installing PVC tubes to protect against landslides and get the boy out.